ADFD/adfd/README.md

 Many articles on the website originate from topics in the ADFD board.
 When the website is online, those topics will be masked by redirecting requests to the topic on the board to their corresponding static web page.

 For this to work articles that should appear on the website often start as copies from the source that know about there source (topicId of the source topic).
-They all reside in [Inhalt](http://adfd.org/austausch/viewforum.php?f=54).
+They all reside in [Inhalt (members only)](http://adfd.org/austausch/viewforum.php?f=54).
 If an article started its life explicitly as website article simply does not contain a link to it's source (all else being the same). **Development note:** for the time of development this is not necessary, but when the page goes live this should be completed to be able to use the redirect mechanism.

 ## [Still in planning phase] Redirect from forum thread to article